 Tall pines and an idyllic mountain lake have drawn people to Twain Harte from the earliest days.

 Before golf courses, summer homes and dinner houses were Twain Harte's landmarks, the Mi-Wuk Indians called home a lakeside camp near Twain Harte Lake's popular "Rock". ("The Rock" as residents call a sweeping expanse of granite near the Twain Harte Lake Dam, is the area's oldest landmark).

 There the Indians built houses or "oochums" from limbs of trees and bark and wove fine baskets from the willows that grew in the damp places.

-But in nearby Columbia, Sonora and Jamestown, the discovery of gold in 1849 was drawing white men to the foothills by the thousands.
+But in nearby Columbia, Sonora and Jamestown, the discovery of gold in 1849 was drawing people to the foothills by the thousands.
 When the easy gold was exhausted, then came the lumbermen and the ranchers bent on tapping the area's other riches its forests and grazing lands.

 Apple and Pear orchards, cattle ranches and later, lumber mills began springing up around the Indian enclave at "The Rock".

 In 1861, the U.S. Congress authorized construction of a road to run from the foot of Twain Harte Grade over Sonora Pass, connecting the growing commercial center of Sonora with the boom mining town of Aurora.
 A contractor named J. B. Carter was paid $400,000 to build the road, but when the sum proved inadequate, another company with private finances completed the construction.
 Two toll gates were put in to defray expenses, one at Twain Harte and one at Sugar Pine.